h0mbre/h0mbre.github.io/_posts/2020-04-22-HEVD_Pool_Overflow_32bit.md

 The only other thing to pay attention to, was that the `!pool` command told us our chunk was `0x200` bytes long which makes sense when you add the size of the header `0x8` to our allocated buffer size of `0x1F8`.

 ## Generic Attack Strategy
 Before we proceed, we have to understand how we're going to utilize this ability, via our oversized user buffer, to arbitrarily overwrite data in the adjacent pool allocation as an attack vector.
 What we have right now is the ability to overwrite pool memory.
 In order for this to be worth while for us, we have to find a way to get the pool into a state where what we're overwriting is **predictable**.
 If what we're overwriting is unpredictable, we can never form a reliable exploit.
+If we damage some of the fields here and aren't surgical in our overwrites, we'll easily get a BSOD.

 Generically, in its organic state, the non-paged pool is fragmented, meaning there are holes in it from chunks being freed arbitrarily by other processes on the system.
 What we want to do is cover these holes by spraying a ton of objects into the non-paged pool so that the pool allocation mechanism places our chunks into those available slots.
 Once this is complete, we'll want to spray even more objects so that by far, the most common objects in the pool are the ones we have just sprayed.